automerge/automerge-swift/README.md

 )
 ```

-Now you can create a document and do all sorts of automerge things with it
+Now you can create a document and do all sorts of Automerge things with it

 ```swift
 let doc = Document()